 I am the Director of the Center and enjoy creating an excellent workplace for myself and my colleagues that serves our students well as they navigate this time in their lives.
 My therapeutic areas of interest include romantic relationships, childhood sexual abuse, identity issues, LGBTQ and gender identity concerns, dynamics related to marginalization, oppression, and racial identity, and existential issues.
 My approach to therapy is grounded in a broadly humanistic perspective, and I see dialogue as a way to connect people in their shared humanity.
 I also value humor as a way to break down barriers to intra and interpersonal connection.
-In addition to enjoying my time at work, I love spending time with my two beautiful and thoughtful kids, riding my bike to work, rock climbing, and engaging in dialogue with the natural world.
-I'm working on combining the latter two interests with therapy and provide "Therapy on the Rocks" and the "Wilderness Adventure Quest".
+Outside of work, I love being a parent to two beautiful and spirited kids, rock climbing, exploring alternative healing modalities, and engaging with this beautiful, messy, complex, deep and meaningful experience of living a human life.
+You can also find me on Instagram.

 Meet the Staff

 Hello!
-I joined the Counseling Center after 15 years working in Communications and Development at Hamilton.
-As office coordinator, I manage workflow, schedule appointments, coordinate data research, and manage communication with external resources.
-I am a lifelong Central New Yorker and I enjoy travel, history, cooking and baking.
+I joined the Counseling Center in 2016 after 15 years working in Communications and Development at Hamilton.
+As office coordinator, I manage workflow, schedule appointments, coordinate data research and manage communication with external resources.
+I am a native New Yorker and I enjoy travel, history, cooking and baking.
 I’m married with one son, who graduated from Hamilton in 2009!